Our teen leadership program ranks among the best in the country year after year - and for good reason. Keep reading to

 The first year of the program (rising 10th graders) is all about building collaboration and communication skills.
 We call the first year of the program 007 (boys) and 7-11 (girls).
 You will work as a unit with the other rising 10th graders to do a lot of the behind-the-scenes work that helps make camp happen.
 For example, 007 and 7-11 help set up the dining hall before every meal, have the responsibility of running the afternoon Treat Time for all of camp, and help set up for many of the special events that happen throughout the camp term.
-007 and 7-11 also have two regular camp activity periods, a daily swim activity, a daily special activity with the Division Leader, and an off period every day.
+007 and 7-11 also have two regular camp activity periods, such as a swim activity, a special activity with the Division Leader, and/or an off period every day.

 The Second Year (008 and CATs)

 The second year of the High School Leadership Program is called 008 (boys) and CATs (girls).
 This is the biggest year of hands-on leadership training.
 Every CAT and 008 is assigned to an adopted cabin of younger campers.
 The senior camper will spend certain meals, evenings, and other times with his or her adopted cabin to assist the counselors and learn what it takes to manage a group.

 The CAT or 008 will also spend half of every day leading his or her adopted cabin from activity to activity according to the cabin schedule.
 This direct leadership experience is often quite the challenge at first, but is one of the most valuable aspects of the entire program.
 We often say that the only difference between leading a group of 8-year olds and a group of 18-year olds is the length of the words that you use.
 Dozens of former Senior Campers have returned to camp and said that the opportunity to practice hands-on leadership skills through cabin leading was one of the most valuable educational experiences that they had in preparation for college.

 The Third Year (009 and SCATs)